tobinsouth/tobinsouth.github.io/blog-src/posts/mcp-faq.md

 - I always run `npx mcp-remote <URL>` first.
 This tests that the server connects correctly and will handle any auth flows (and give you better errors than the inspector).
 - Add it to Cursor / VS Code / your favorite client.
 These give bad errors but will show you what coverage you have if your tool is exposed correctly.
-- Why not the inspector?
-Inspector is great with an unprotected server, but when you use an external real Authorization Server, you'll run into CORS errors, which can be painful to debug.
+- Why not the inspector? `npx @modelcontextprocotol/inspector` is great with an unprotected server, but when you use an external real Authorization Server, you'll run into CORS errors, which can be painful to debug.
 Servers that work well with Cursor and Claude often still encounter issues when using the inspector.
 Use this last to make sure your MCP server is robust in the tail.

 ## How do I add auth / API keys?